All Episodes

 If you have a Fox News poll that Trump and Clinton are in a virtual tie, it's now a two-point race there.

-And that's uh better for Trump because he was up, he was down like seven or eight points in the latest poll that they had.
+And that's better for Trump because he was up, he was down like seven or eight points in the latest poll that they had.

-You've got after the immigration speech of Trump, donors were swamping the Trump website, according to Gateway Pundit.
+You've got after the immigration speech of Trump, donors were swamping the Trump website, according to Gateway pundit.

 Anyway, the Trump campaign website crashed following that speech in Phoenix, Arizona.

-It does not surprise me.
+That does not surprise me.

 We now know that Bill and Hillary used tax dollars to pay for illegal emails, the illegal email server.